Disabling the creation of Office 365 Groups and Microsoft Teams

-Many organisations look to restrict who can create Office 365 Groups because of concerns about Groups being created for similar purposes or the sheer volume of Groups which will be created.
-Also IT departments are concerned about the volume of AD Objects and Exchange mailboxes created as a result of Group creation.
+Many organisations look to restrict who can create Office 365 Groups and Microsoft Teams because of concerns about multiple objects being created for similar purposes.
+Further, IT departments are concerned about the volume of AD Objects and Exchange mailboxes created as a result of Group creation.

 Using a service like ProvisionPoint enables User Self-Service provisioning of Office 365 Groups with options to apply organisational templates and implement approval processes.
-However to gain maximum benefit of a provisioning service organisations will want to disable other mechanisms for creating Groups.
+However to gain maximum benefit of a provisioning and governance service, organisations will want to disable other mechanisms for creating Groups and Teams.